Hysteroscopy Before IVF: Purpose & Procedure

 What Is Endometrial Scratching Technique Before IVF?

-The purpose of endometrial scratching is to cause slight damage to the uterus lining to encourage the body to repair the endometrium by releasing white blood cells and growth factors.
+The purpose of endometrial scratching is to cause slight damage to the uterus lining and encourage the body to repair the endometrium by releasing white blood cells and growth factors.
 This makes the endometrium a better place for embryo implantation.
 Therefore, the chemicals released during endometrial scratching help the embryo connect to the uterus.

 What Is Endometrial Scratching with Hysteroscopy?